 In general, drinking is considered a problem when it starts to adversely affect a person's personal or professional life, or when the person loses control over his or her drinking (see 'Definitions of drinking problems' below).

 This topic will explain how healthcare providers determine if a person has a drinking problem.
 It also offers some screening tools you can use on yourself or a relative or friend.
-Topics that discuss the treatment of alcohol problems are available by subscription (see "Psychosocial treatment of alcohol use disorder" and "Pharmacotherapy for alcohol use disorder" and "Medically supervised alcohol withdrawal in the ambulatory setting" and "Clinical management of substance dependence across the continuum of care" and "Alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, adverse consequences, and diagnosis").
+Topics that discuss the treatment of alcohol problems are available by subscription (see "Psychosocial treatment of alcohol use disorder" and "Pharmacotherapy for alcohol use disorder" and "Medically supervised alcohol withdrawal in the ambulatory setting" and "Clinical management of substance dependence across the continuum of care" and "Risky drinking and alcohol use disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis").

 WHO IS AT RISK FOR DRINKING PROBLEMS?

 Experts have yet to identify why some people develop problems with alcohol, but they do know that certain factors can increase a person's risk.
 For instance:

 ●Alcohol use disorder runs in families, and certain genes make people more vulnerable to drinking problems.
 In fact, people who have a sibling, parent, or child who abuses alcohol have three to four times the average risk of developing a drinking problem.

 ●While problem drinking can affect men and women of all ages and backgrounds, it is more common among men than women and is most common among those aged 18 to 25 .

 However, women can have alcohol-related problems at lower drinking levels than men.
 If a man and a woman of the same weight drink the same amount of alcohol, the woman will have a higher level of alcohol in her blood, putting her at greater risk for harm .